 Coronavirus (COVID-19): Helping Kids With Autism Cope

 The coronavirus (COVID-19) outbreak is keeping parents and kids home — and away from others — to help stop the spread of the virus.
+It has changed many of our everyday routines.
 Adjusting to a new routine is stressful for everyone, but especially for children with autism who have trouble with change.

 Find ways to help your child understand what's going on and what to expect from day-to-day.
 This will help your child adjust and even thrive during this time.

 What Should I Tell My Child About Coronavirus?

 Kids with autism may not know what is going on, or might not be able to express their fears and frustrations.

 So it's important to talk to your child about coronavirus in a way that's simple to understand.
 Be clear, direct, and honest.
 For example, "Coronavirus is a germ.
 It can make people very sick.
 But we can do things to stay healthy."

 Then, explain that many children are attending school from home, some parents may work from home, and some activities and family trips will be put on hold.

 Go over important rules, and help your child to: